-Decentralised nursing and clinical education have several benefits, including increased access to education, tailored learning experiences, clinical exposure and skill development, retention of healthcare workers in underserved areas, cost efficiency for students and institutions, strengthened collaboration with local health systems and enhanced flexibility.
+Decentralised nursing and clinical education have several benefits, including increased access to education, tailored learning experiences, clinical exposure, and skill development, retention of healthcare workers in underserved areas, cost efficiency for students and institutions, strengthened collaboration with local health systems, and enhanced flexibility.

-Despite the many benefits of decentralised nursing and clinical education, Guyana faces challenges limited resources, such as infrastructure constraints, and local faculty.
-As the system evolves, it will be imperative to address these challenges and adapt strategies to enhance further the quality and effectiveness of nursing and clinical education across diverse locations in Guyana.
-This could involve exploring innovative technologies for remote learning, creating standardised protocols for quality assurance, and establishing formal networks for collaboration between decentralised and centralised institutions.
+Despite the many benefits of decentralised nursing and clinical education, Guyana faces such as challenges limited resources, infrastructure constraints, and a shortage of local faculty.
+As the system evolves, it will be imperative to address these challenges and adapt strategies to further enhance the quality and effectiveness of nursing and clinical education across diverse locations in Guyana.
+This could involve exploring innovative technologies for remote learning, creating standardised protocols for quality assurance, establishing formal networks and for collaboration between decentralised and centralised institutions.
 Additionally, ongoing evaluation and research are needed to assess the long-term impacts of decentralised education on nursing workforce dynamics and healthcare delivery models.